UchuuKani/fox-game-vanilla-js/notes/init_the_project.md

   console.log("starting game");

   let nextTimeToTick = Date.now();
-  // create this closure around nextTimeToTick using nextAnimationFrame so that nextTimeToTick is constantly updated function nextAnimationFrame() {
+  // create this closure around nextTimeToTick using nextAnimationFrame so that nextTimeToTick is still available to be updated function nextAnimationFrame() {
     const now = Date.now();
     if (nextTimeToTick <= now) {